wp-plugins/wp-simple-rss-feed-reader/readme.txt

 * error catching on invalid feeds
 * added option to limit the words in the description
 * added configuration options in the shorttag
+= 0.7 =
+* error catching on invalid feeds > improved
+* added option to show the pubDate in shorttag and widget
+* cleanup of files